Have you ever thought of the following questions?

 However, if you can directly analyze the cloud database, which includes the original data of the video, you can know immediately the last scene of the video without dragging the time/progress bar forward to the end.

-Similarly, if you can directly see any event preprogrammed in the spirit world, you can know immediately the event which will occur in the future in the real world.
+Similarly, if you can directly access the data of an event programmed in the spirit world, you can know immediately the event before it occurs in the future in the real world.

 What kind of ability is your second sight?